yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

   >}}

 {{< single-title-imgs
-    "It’s also a great way to enjoy touch-only games (WITCH ON THE HOLY NIGHT)" "./ov1.png"
+    "It’s also a great way to enjoy touch-only games (Witch on the Holy Night)" "./ov1.png"
     "./ov2.png"
     >}}